CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Results

 \subsection{CrystalX corrects errors in JCR Q1 journals}

-The interpretations recorded by human experts in Crystallographic Information Files (CIF) are generally regarded as the standard for analyzing the corresponding diffraction data.
+Crystallographic Information Files (CIFs) refined and reported by human experts are generally regarded as the standard for interpreting diffraction data.
 However, could these manual interpretations potentially contain errors?

-When evaluating the model on the test set, comparing the crystallographic metrics achieved by both human experts and our models under identical conditions (Fig.~\ref{fig:fig4}a), we observed that even for publications in JCR Q1 journals, the structure analysis by the model achieved significantly better performance than those of human experts.
-Upon verification, it became evident that these discrepancies were due to errors made by the human experts, while the model's analysis was correct.
-Three typical errors are illustrated in Fig.~\ref{fig:fig4}: Incorrect identification of non-hydrogen atoms (Fig.~\ref{fig:fig4}b, \texttt{COD\_7244616}), Incorrect placement of hydrogen atoms (Fig.~\ref{fig:fig4}c, \texttt{COD\_4345059}), Missing hydrogen atoms (Fig.~\ref{fig:fig4}d, \texttt{COD\_4125905}).
-These subtle errors are difficult to detect, even passing the rigorous scrutiny of JCR Q1 journals.
+When evaluating the model on the test set, we compared crystallographic quality metrics produced by human-reported CIFs and by CrystalX-generated solutions, under identical evaluation conditions (Fig.~\ref{fig:fig4}a).
+Surprisingly, even among structures published in JCR Q1 journals, the model achieves significantly better crystallographic metrics than the corresponding human solutions.
+Manual inspection confirms that these discrepancies arise from expert interpretation errors, whereas the model’s analysis is correct.
+Figure~\ref{fig:fig4} highlights three representative cases: Incorrect identification of non-hydrogen atoms (Fig.~\ref{fig:fig4}b, \texttt{COD\_7244616}), Incorrect hydrogen placement (Fig.~\ref{fig:fig4}c, \texttt{COD\_4345059}), Missing hydrogen atoms (Fig.~\ref{fig:fig4}d, \texttt{COD\_4125905}).
+Across the 1,559 JCR Q1 entries in the test set, 10 cases were automatically filtered.
+Manual verification confirmed 9 instances of human interpretation errors.

-Out of the 1,559 entries from JCR Q1 journals in the entire test dataset, 10 data points were automatically filtered.
-The models outperformed human experts in these cases, indicating a high likelihood of interpretation errors by the latter.
-Upon manual verification, the 9 interpretation errors by human experts were confirmed.
-The details are shown in the Supplementary Information.
-This demonstrates that our method has reached the level of professional crystallographers and has the capability to verify the analysis results of human experts.
+Notably, these errors are hard to detect: in the identified cases \cite{error1,error4,error6,error7,error8}, the corresponding CIFs exhibit no CheckCIF~\cite{platon} A/B-level alerts, despite CheckCIF being widely regarded as a stringent publication standard for crystallographic reporting.
+We also observe that one error case \cite{error3} matches the outcome produced by Olex2 \texttt{hadd} command, suggesting that the mistake can be systematically induced by commonly used tooling.
+Additionally, these incorrect CIFs were published in top-tier (JCR Q1) journals and had already undergone substantial expert review.
+This provides evidence that CrystalX is not only accurate, but also practically valuable—capable of identifying and correcting subtle issues that may evade both routine validation and conventional crystallographic workflows.
+Details are provided in the Supplementary Information.